 Regardless of the common misconceptions that the following species are suitable options for stocking a 5-gallon fish tank, I would like to use this opportunity to dispel such inaccurate information.

-- Neon tetras: The neon tetras are ideally suited to small tanks due to their small sizes and reduced activity levels.
+- Neon tetras: Neon tetras are ideally suited to small tanks due to their small sizes and reduced activity levels.
 They are best kept in groups of 6 or more specimens preferably in a 10-gallon tank or larger tanks that can provide ample swimming space and vegetation.

-- Zebra & Celestial Pearl Danios: Despite their small sizes, often 5cm or slightly above, they are highly active and best kept in schools of 6 or more in a 10-gallon tank.
-Danios tend to be a little aggressive when kept in smaller groups like 3-4, so they are not in any way suitable for nano aquariums.
+- Zebra & Celestial Pearl Danios: Despite their small sizes, often 2 inches (3 – 5 cm) or slightly above, they are highly active and best kept in schools of 6 or more in a 10-gallon tank.
+In addition, Zebra Danio tends to be a little aggressive when kept in smaller groups like 3-4, so they are not in any way suitable for nano aquariums.

 - Guppies and Platies: These livebearers are ideal for a little bit larger tanks due to their increased activity levels.
-In larger tanks which best suits them, they can be kept in groups of one male to two females.
+In larger tanks that best suit them, they can be kept in groups of one male to two females.
 Smaller tanks are not convenient for their breeding activities so you are better off not having them in your nano tank.

 Note: It is possible to keep 2 – 3 Guppies in a 5-gallon tank.
 However, considering how quickly they reproduce, it will become too small very soon.